soliditydeveloper/shareringwallet.com/README.md

 3. Mnemonic phrase - it provides access to your funds.
 Keep it secret.

 ### Build Setup
 The wallet generator app is developed with Vue framework (NuxtJS).
 You are able to download the project and run it on your own local offline machine.
 Please make sure you have the latest version of NodeJS installed.
+If you previously had NuxtJS  installed on your machine globally, please make sure you have the latest version before you execute build commands.
 ``` bash
 # install dependencies
 $ npm install